vvvvvvss/Documentation-Marvel-level-0/README.md

 ## TASK 2: API
 Learnt the working of an API and its applications.
 Developed a Dictionary API: returns the meaning of the given word.
+Used HTML, CSS and JavaScript.
 You can see my API [here.](file:///C:/Users/Goutham/OneDrive/Desktop/varsha/marvel/dictionar%20api/index1.html)
 ![image](https://github.com/vvvvvvss/Documentation-Marvel-level-0/assets/148562671/a77be477-2b28-49c3-a3c1-35c0d7ebdd83)